Lined notebook paper next to pencil, lit lightbulb, and other crumpled pages

 Stop that “one” thing

-Your teachers are absolutely right: you should avoid personal pronouns in academic writing.
+Your teachers are right: You should avoid personal pronouns in academic writing.
 It’s a professional paper, and mixing in personal pronouns, especially first or second person (I, we, you), immediately denotes an opinion, which has no place in your work.
 Additionally, using “they” as a gender-neutral pronoun isn’t widely accepted.
 However, don’t do the “one” thing.
 Nobody says things like, “When one is discomforted, one seeks an alleviation.”
-It’s awkward and disjointing to the reader.
+It’s awkward and will seem disjointed to the reader.
 What you want to do instead is use a word like “person” or “individual” so it flows more like this: “When a person is discomforted, that person will seek alleviation.”
 It flows better, and when your professor reads your paper, they won’t think you plagiarized Sherlock Holmes.
 He actually did talk like that.

 Don’t abuse the dictionary